Code-the-Dream-School/intro-assignments-2023/week-1.md

 Write a function that returns the sum of two numbers.

-const add = (a, b) => {
+THIS IS TRASH I WAS LOOKIUNG AT WRONG ASSIGNMENT/TOM const add = (a, b) => {
   return a + b;
 };